Joi Ito: Early life and education

 Ito was born in Kyoto, Japan.
 His family moved to Canada and then to the United States, when Ito was about three, to a suburb of Detroit, Michigan, where his father became a research scientist and his mother a secretary for Energy Conversion Devices, Inc., now Ovonics.
 The founder of his mother's company, Stanford R. Ovshinsky, was impressed with young Ito, whom he thought of almost as his son.
 Ovshinsky mentored the boy's interests in technology and social movements, and when Ito was 13, gave him work with scientists, saying, "He was not a child in the conventional sense."
+By the time he was 13, Ito was already working on his career, learning how to operate BBS and X.25 networks.

-Ito and his sister Mizuko Ito, called Mimi, spent summers in Japan with their grandmother, who taught them about traditional Japanese culture.
+Ito and his sister Mizuko Ito spent summers in Japan with their grandmother, who taught them about traditional Japanese culture.
 At age 14, he returned to Japan, when his mother was promoted to president of Energy Conversion Devices Japan.
 He studied at the Nishimachi International School and, for high school, the American School in Japan in Tokyo.
 In that phase of his life, Ito also learned "street language, street smarts, and computers".
 One of the few Japanese using modems before networking deregulation reached Japan, in 1985, Ito had found The Source and the original MUD by his teens (and by 26, was working on his own MUD).